-- Be enrolled in at least twelve hours (12) hours in a semester to receive the grant for that semester; - Not be the recipient of an athletic scholarship or a Texas Grant; - Not be a Christian Ministries, Christian Studies, or Church Music major.
+- Be enrolled in at least twelve hours (12) hours in a semester to receive the grant for that semester; - Not be the recipient of an athletic scholarship or a Texas Grant; - Eligible majors.
 Contact the Office of Financial Aid for more information. - Adjusted gross Income may not exceed \$95,000 per year.